natverse/natverse_hugo/content/home/band_one.md

 title: R packages for neuroanatomical data
 ---

 The natverse is a collection of R packages designed for analysing neuroanatomical data.
-All packages help users import, analyse and visualise neuroanatomical data across species ranging from fruit-flies to mice.
+All packages help users import, analyse and visualise neuroanatomical data across species ranging from fruit-flies to mice